Keeping your yard in tip-top shape is a hassle, at best, and a nightmare, at worst.

 Especially if you have a soft spot for flowers and trees to liven the place up.

-And having a lawn, on top of all that?
+And having a lawn on top of all that?
 Boy, that’s a lot on your hands (and your poor knees!)

-Luckily for you, the world’s starting to move past the thought of getting your hands too dirty when they created the lawn mower and a weed wacker!
+Luckily for you, the world’s starting to move past the thought of getting your hands too dirty when they created the lawnmower and a weed wacker!

+There’s a reason why many homeowners prefer a lawn mower instead of a weed wacker, and you’ll see it here.
 Both are built to tend to a modest-sized lawn, so that begs the question:

 What’s the difference between both of them?